banguero/winjs-polymer-samples/README.md

 The purpose of this repo is the experiment creating web components based on existing WinJS controls and compare the development experience.

+We start by building a `<winjs-pivot>` web component.
+Refer to (https://github.com/winjs/winjs/blob/master/src/js/WinJS/Controls/Pivot.js) for a reference to the source code of the existing WinJS Pivot control.

 # Installation Steps

 Clone a copy of the master winjs-polymer-samples git repo: